-Offers a detailed study of aspects of some major performance styles, forms and traditions, and of the social and cultural contexts which shaped them.
-This course provides an introduction to the study of European performance from the Greeks to the end of the 19th century.
+This course offers a detailed study of aspects of some major performance styles, forms and traditions, and of the social and cultural contexts which shaped them.

 This course replaces the following course(s): CAPA2410.
 Students who have successfully completed CAPA2410 are not eligible to enrol in CAPA2210.